csv/ddpy/readme.md

 Map some data onto musical aesthetics other than pitch.
 If you know any music theory, do get creative with this.

-For something simple, you could try chords.
-To make a major chord from a base note, play the following notes.
+For something simple, you could try three-note chords (triads).
+To make a major triad from a base note, play the following notes.

 * the base note
 * the base note plus four